About Burke Shire

 Burke Shire is also home to world class Barramundi fishing, an abundance of bird life and well fed crocodiles.

-The Gulf of Carpentaria is home to two species of crocodiles, the dangerous Crocodylus porosus (saltwater crocodile) and the relatively harmless freshwater variety.
+The Gulf of Carpentaria is home to two species of crocodiles, the dangerous Crocodylus porosus (estuarine or saltwater crocodile) and the relatively harmless freshwater variety Crocodylus johnstoni.
 The latter usually only bites when handled or cornered with the bite, although nasty, rarely fatal.
-Visitors should take extreme care when swimming in any waterways in the Gulf of Carpentaria and obey all warning signs.
+Visitors should take extreme care and be CROC WISE around any waterways in the Gulf of Carpentaria and obey all warning signs.
 The fact that you can't see a crocodile doesn't mean it can't see you.

 The Burke Shire's remoteness is also an advantage, with residents and visitors saying that they enjoy relaxed, stress and hassle-free lifestyle without the big city' negatives such as pollution, crowds, traffic congestion, serious crime and overcrowding.

-Positive aspects of living in Burke Shire also include access to great fishing spots, the ability to 'pop home for lunch' during the working day, long stretches of flat roadways for bike riding, plenty of places for horse or off-road motor bike riding, social sporting fixtures and a small pool complex that has six mini-pools.
+Positive aspects of living in Burke Shire also include access to great fishing spots, the ability to 'pop home for lunch' during the working day, long stretches of flat roadways for bike riding, plenty of places for horse or off-road motor bike riding and social sporting fixtures.

 The Burke Shire offers a quintessentially Australian experience of the Outback.
 If you love long drives with big skies, camping experiences and an enormous variety of wildlife and unique characters, then the Burke Shire is where you need to be.